 The next several tables reflect information about equity awards that have been made to our Named Executive Officers.
 Prior to the Spin, all employee equity awards (stock options and deferred stock awards) were granted by Former Hillenbrand.
 At the time of the Spin, Former Hillenbrand's outstanding equity awards for employees of the Company, including the Named Executive Officers, were converted into equity awards of the Company with the same terms and conditions, such that the intrinsic values of the equity awards before the Spin were preserved.
-All unexercised Former Hillenbrand stock options held by our employees, including several of our Named Executive Officers, were converted into stock options to acquire Hillenbrand, Inc. common stock at a conversion ratio of 2.176 shares of Hillenbrand, Inc. common stock for each share of the common stock of Former Hillenbrand, and all unvested deferred stock awards for Former Hillenbrand's shares were converted into unvested deferred stock awards for Hillenbrand, Inc. shares at that same conversion ratio.
-The conversion ratio for converting all employee equity awards was calculated by taking the sum of Former Hillenbrand's closing stock price on March 31, 2008, of \$25.99, and Hillenbrand's "when issued" closing stock price on March 31, 2008, of \$22.10, and then dividing that sum by Hillenbrand's closing stock price on March 31, 2008.
-The exercise prices of Former Hillenbrand stock options converted to Hillenbrand stock options were adjusted by dividing the Former Hillenbrand exercise price by the same conversion ratio (2.176).
+All unexercised Former Hillenbrand stock options held by our employees, including several of our Named Executive Officers, were converted into stock options to acquire Hillenbrand, Inc. common stock at a conversion ratio of 2.176 shares of Hillenbrand, Inc. common stock for each share of the common stock of Former Hillenbrand, and all unvested deferred stock awards for Former Hillenbrand's shares were converted into unvested deferred stock awards for Former Hillenbrand's closing stock price on March 31, 2008, of \$25.99, and Hillenbrand's "when issued" closing stock price on March 31, 2008, of \$22.10, and then dividing that sum by Hillenbrand's closing stock price on March 31, 2008.
+The exercise prices of Former Hillenbrand sock options converted to Hillenbrand stock options were adjusted by dividing the Former Hillenbrand exercise price by the same conversion ratio (2.176).